 - Traceability: Ethical Bean Organic Coffee (available on Amazon**) has a nifty little trick when it comes to their packaging: simply scan the QR code on the bag to find out where your beans came from.

 This article has been adapted from German by Karen Stankiewicz.
-You can find the original here: Entkoffeinierter Kaffee: Wie gesund ist er wirklich?affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Entkoffeinierter Kaffee: Wie gesund ist er wirklich?underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?